bowman2001/perplexdoc/content/doc/basic/headings/index.md

 6. `###### Small Paragraph Heading`

-Usually we don’t want to apply the full hierarchy on moderate sized pages, because too much structure is confusing.
+Usually, we don’t want to apply the full hierarchy on moderate-sized pages, because too much structure is confusing.
 For an appropriate layout, it may be desirable to skip one or two levels and use paragraph headings inside of sections for example.

 But this is against recommended HTML guidelines.
-Headings should be used strictly in their descending order, because screen readers and other automatic interpreters get confused otherwise.
+Headings should be used strictly in their descending order because screen readers and other automatic interpreters get confused otherwise.
 To follow this recommendation we need to skip headings only visually.

 Another variation of their style is to highlight them.
 It’s an easy way to inform readers about especially important text segments.